weRbelgium/BelgiumMaps.Admin/README.md

 vignette("BelgiumMaps_AdministrativeAreas", package = "BelgiumMaps.Admin")
 ```

-## Documentation of the BelgiumMapsOpenStreetMap package
+## Documentation of the BelgiumMaps.Admin package

 This package contains data extracted from http://download.geofabrik.de/europe/belgium.html on 2015/11/03 with OpenStreetMap data up to 2015-11-02T22:22:02Z.